marlonfrank30/SR-IOV/README.md

 ## **SR-IOV Interface for Layer 2 Services**

 To use SR-IOV interface for Layer 2 Services such as VPLS, Layer 2 VPN, Layer 2 circuit or bridging on a vMX instance deployed in VMware ESXi host, you must enable the trust mode and disable the spoof check in Intel NIC settings.
 Use the following steps to enable the trust mode and disable the spoof check:
-1.Install Intel esxcli plug-in.
+1. Install Intel esxcli plug-in.
 For instructions, see VMware KB article KB37149.
-2.Verify the trust mode and the spoof check status on the SR-IOV NIC by entering the following command in ESXi shell mode:
+1. Verify the trust mode and the spoof check status on the SR-IOV NIC by entering the following command in ESXi shell mode:
    ```bash
    esxcli intnet sriovnic vf get -v <vf number> -n <vmnic name>
    ```